 A surrogate agrees to become pregnant for the purpose of giving the child to another individual or couple.
 Parties to a surrogate arrangement typically enter into a surrogacy contract/agreement which details the terms of the process, including costs.
 Once you make the decision to use donor sperm, egg donors, or a surrogate to start your family, it can be an exciting time for everyone.

 A lawyer experienced in working with prospective parents and surrogates can discuss with you, right at the outset, what you can expect in terms of timeline and costs.
 They can also help you anticipate any legal issues that could arise.
 They can answer any legal questions you may have before beginning the process.
 Intended parents will benefit tremendously from working with a licensed family law attorney.

-It's almost impossible to remain objective and rational in selecting a surrogate mother on your own.
+It's almost impossible to remain objective in selecting a surrogate mother on your own.
 It's always hard to do this because the decision is so fraught with emotion.

 An attorney experienced in working with prospective parents and surrogates has established contacts and relationships that can expedite the process of locating potential candidates.
 Assisted reproduction can require a great deal of networking.
 Family law attorneys experienced with surrogacy will have contacts with whom you'd likely benefit from working.

 Attorneys experienced in surrogacy law have also established professional contacts who can conduct the necessary medical and psychological screening of potential candidates.
 It's difficult to find a surrogate or a gestational carrier.
 Family law attorneys can help with that, as well.

 Once a candidate is located, your attorney is better able to address the sensitive subject of money with the surrogate.
 An experienced lawyer knows what charges are customary, and is much less likely than you to feel pressured to agree to inappropriate sums.
 The process of surrogacy, from those associated with using fertility clinics to those related to the gestational surrogate's medical expenses, can be very expensive.
 A lawyer can help you manage these expenses.
 They can help you make wise choices with your money.